belyassh/belyassh/README.md

 # Hello!
-My name is Nikita,
+My name is Nikita.
 <H2>Thank you for following my Workspace.</H2>
 Here i'm sharing with people my programms that helps my own sometime.